ku-dml/mol-infer/Cyclic_improved/README.md

 Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
 See [the top page](https://github.com/ku-dml/mol-infer) for more detail.

-## Introduction of the Cyclic Improved Package
+## Introduction of the Cyclic Package

 This package consists of four modules.